saitaiky/notebook/docs/docs/cloud-computing/aws/database/dynamoDB.md

 ### Export table to S3 bucket from other account

-When you export your tables to an S3 bucket in Account B, the objects are still owned by you.
+When you export your DynamoDB tables to an S3 bucket in Account B, the objects are still owned by you.
 The AWS IAM users in Account B can't access the objects by default.
 The export function doesn't write data with the access control list (ACL) bucket-owner-full-control.

 As a workaround to this object ownership issue, **include the `PutObjectAcl` permission on all exported objects after the export is complete**.
 This workaround grants access to all exported objects for the bucket